-1. Let the module run for 20 min

-- 2. Disconnect all inputs - 3.
-Make sure the JP2 jumper is in the default position - 4.
-Turn the CV_A and CV_R knobs all the way to the right - 5.
-Turn the RNG switch up - 6.
-Turn the FBK switch down - 7.
-Turn the CYC switch up - 8.
-Turn the Release knob all the way to the left. - 9.
+- 1. Let the module run for $20 \min$ - 2.
+Disconnect all inputs - 3.
+Make sure the $\mathbf{JP2}$ jumper is in the default position - 4.
+Turn the $\mathbf{CV}{\mathbf{A}}$ and $\mathbf{CV}{\mathbf{R}}$ knobs all the way to the right - 5.
+Turn the \mathbf{RNG} switch up - 6.
+Turn the ${\bf FBK}$ switch down - 7.
+Turn the \mathbf{CYC} switch up - 8.
+Turn the Release knob to about 8 o'clock - 9.
 Turn the Attack knob enough to the right so that the output on AC OUT resembles a positive ramp sawtooth.
 If you want good tracking in the low to mid frequency range, turn the knob so that the output oscillates at around 100 Hz or so. - 10.
-Apply 1 V to the CV_A input.
+Apply 1 V to the $\mathbf{CV}{\mathbf{A}}$ input.
 If you don't have a precise 1 V source, plug in the CV output of a keyboard and play the lowest note.
 This may or may not cause you to deviate from the frequency you had in the previous step, so readjust the Attack knob if needed (or play some other note that gets you closer to that).
 Once that is done, play a note an octave above.
-This should cause the output to more or less double in frequency (take note of how far off you are).
-If it's not good enough, turn the RV1 trimmer (see Configuration, Trimmers) a tiny bit to either side (around 20° or so). - 11.
+This should cause the output to double in frequency: if it's below that, the tuning is flat and the trimmer should be turned slightly counterclockwise; if it's above that, the tuning is sharp and the the trimmer should be turned slightly clockwise. - 11.
 Remove the 1 V source, or play the original note an octave down again.
-Readjust the Attack knob back to your original frequency and apply the 1 V source again (or play a note an octave above).
-If you're better off this time, this means you've turned the trimmer the correct way.
-Otherwise, you've turned it the wrong way.
-Take note of which way the trimmer causes the tracking to go flat or sharp. - 12.
-Repeat the previous step, taking into account that you now know which way to correctly turn the trimmer.
-Once you're satisfied, repeat the previous step but with a 2 V volt source or more, that should cause an increase of n octaves.
+Readjust the Attack knob back to your original frequency and apply the 1 V source again (or play a note an octave above) and repeat the trimming process.
+Repeat this step until you're satisfied. - 12.
+Once you're satisfied, repeat the previous step but with a 2V volt source or more, that should cause an increase of n octaves.